 States Without Income Taxes – Additional Considerations

-If you live in a state without individual income taxes, you won’t need to pay taxes on your wages or income from Social Security, pensions, or retirement plans, such as 401(k)s or an IRA.
-However, taxpayers in these states are still subject to other types of taxes, including local taxes or sales taxes.
+If you live in a state without individual income taxes, you won’t need to pay taxes on your wages or income from Social Security, pensions, or retirement plans, such as 401(k)s or an individual retirement account (IRA).
+However, taxpayers in these states are still subject to other types of taxes, including local taxes, property taxes, or sales taxes.

-Do you earn an income in Connecticut (CT)?
-Get your CT state tax questions answered with the help of experts from H&R Block.
+Do you own real property in Arkansas?
+Get your questions about Arkansas property tax rates answered with help from the experts at H&R Block.